Estelle-K/ml-vision/README.md

 1. Click the "Select an image to classify" button and select an image file.
 2. The image will be uploaded and displayed.
-3. The application will process the image using Integer MobileNet and display three predicted classifications.
+3. The application will process the image using MobileNet and display three predicted classifications.

-**License:**

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 **Additional Information:**

 -   Stay updated with future developments by following the project on GitHub.